-Please note that there will be no hardcopy forms available for you to complete at camp.
-If forms have not been completed online prior to camp, we may not be able to welcome the camper.
+Please note that there will be no hardcopy forms available for you to complete at program.
+If mandatory forms have not been completed online prior to the start of program, we may not be able to welcome the participant.

 Please complete all registration and supplemental forms in detail.
-It is extremely important to let us know if your child has physical, mental, emotional, or social health challenges.

-Secondary Caregiver Waivers (Mandatory for ALL participants with 2 legal guardians)

-Anaphylaxis Emergency Plan (Mandatory for any participant with a known anaphylactic allergy)

-Permission to Administer Medication Form (Mandatory for any participant taking medication at program)

-Drop-off/ Pick-up Authorization Form (optional)

-Friend Request Form (optional)

-Our intention is to honour any friend requests, but we cannot make any guarantees.

-You can access all forms by logging into your account on our online registration system.
+Secondary Guardian Waivers (Mandatory for ALL participants with 2 legal guardians) Anaphylaxis Emergency Plan (Mandatory for any participant with a known anaphylactic allergy) Permission to Administer Medication Form (Mandatory for any participant taking medication at program) Drop-off /Pick-up Authorization Form (Required if someone other than the listed guardians will be dropping off/picking-up) Self-Sign Out Form (Optional - if you would like your child to be able to sign themself out) Friend Request Form (optional) You can access all forms by logging into your account on our online registration system.

-All supplemental forms must be submitted at least 2 weeks before the start of program.
+\\\All supplemental forms must be submitted before you will be able to join us\\\